 The most crucial thing that I have found potential clients are looking for is not a degree, but a quality work portfolio for them to see.
 I have experienced this to be the number one element that they base their decision on.
 If you put together a great portfolio full of at least 4-6 beautiful, solid samples of design work you have done – then that is enough to get started.

 So, how do you learn from your own self-study?
 With the wealth of information available at your fingertips, it is now easier than ever to learn everything you need to know by just knowing where to go to educate yourself.
-I suggest that you put together your own learning course by getting a hold of every design book you can, soak up design inspiration from great and successful designers and emulate their work for your own personal practice, start an online learning track on Treehouse and begin taking a set list of courses on Lynda.com and learn all you can for the specific work you want to focus on at SkillShare.
+I suggest that you put together your own learning course of action by getting a hold of every design book you can, soak up design inspiration from great and successful designers and emulate their work for your own personal practice, start an online learning track on Treehouse and begin taking a set list of courses on Lynda.com and learn all you can for the specific work you want to focus on at SkillShare.

 After you have a general overview of the design fundamentals and a good grasp of the basics of each of the Adobe design programs (see the list below), it would be my suggestion to start out by defining the one area of focus that you want to concentrate on.
-Decide if you want that area to be logo design, business card design, brochure design, simple website design, WordPress design, etc and then learn everything you can about your area of concentrated study.
+Decide if you want that area to be logo design, business card design, brochure design, WordPress website design, etc and then learn everything you can about your area of concentrated study.
 Once you know all that you can about the subject, work on designing four to six solid samples for your portfolio so that you will be able to use this portfolio on different work sites.
 Or, you can concentrate on that one area of study and create templates or graphic packs to sell on Etsy through your own online shop.

 A Reliable Computer:: I own both a MacBook Pro for work on the go and an iMac for when I’m working at home and sitting down at my desk.
 However, you can easily work on either a Mac or a PC, as the design programs can be downloaded and used on both of these platforms.